UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - The estimated risk assessment, among others

  By the end of the Inception phase you should have determined the following:
-- The General vison of the project
+- The General vision of the project
 - The Project Plan and goal
 - The Project scope
 - Initial business suit from financial analysis, could be replaced by the scientific motivation, proposal for the project.
 - Requirements understanding, through use case design.

 ### Elaboration
-The elaboration phase is focused on the refinment of requirments the design of the software and test that are to be run throught the project iteration lifetime.
+The elaboration phase is focused on the refinement of requirements the design of the software and test that are to be run through the project iteration lifetime.
 Deliverables of the Elaboration phase is:
 - A full model with functional and non-functional requirements
 - A complete software architecture description